Chigozie Atuanya

 Zeal Chigozie Atuanya (born 13 September 1980) is a Nigerian actor, film producer and entrepreneur.
 He is the CEO of Skybridimpex roof and Uncle Lala'sTV.

-Early life
+Early life and education

-Atuanya was born in Aba, Abia State, but hails from Agu-Ukwu Nri in Anambra State.
-He was born into the family of Dominic Nonyelum Atuanya.
-His father, popularly known as Nnabuenyi, died after a brief illness on 5 February 2015.

-Education

-Atuanya finished his primary and secondary school education in Aba, Abia State, where he obtained his SSCE and WAEC certificates.
-He later earned a B.Sc. in Public Administration from Enugu State University of Science and Technology.
+Born in Aba, Abia State, Nigeria, Atuanya hails from Nri in Anambra State.
+He got his B.Sc. in public administration from Enugu State University of Science and Technology.

 Career

 Atuanya made his screen debut in a 1998 film titled King Jaja of Opobo and has since gone on to produce and star in several films.
 He was once a model for Delta Soap, appearing in one of their television commercials.

 Personal life

 Atuanya is married to Jennifer Obianuju Oranika, a law graduate from Igbinedion University, Edo State.
 The couple's traditional marriage took place on 31 March 2013, followed by a white wedding on 3 August 2013.
 They have a daughter, Kaima, born on 6 September 2014.